How to Contribute?

 How to write the post?
 Start with a template!

-If you are adding an external resource, please start with one of the relevant template files linked below.
+If applicable, start with one of the relevant template files linked below.
 There are comments in each template that will help you make the appropriate edits for your resource.
 You can also check out how other posts have been formatted by clicking “Improve this page” from a given post’s webpage.
 This will bring you directly to the qmd file for that post.

 Where to locate your post?